The Bankrate promise

 The bottom line

 It’s possible to get a personal loan with fair credit.
 However, you likely won’t qualify for the same favorable loan terms as you would if you had good or excellent credit.
-So, it’s worth improving your credit score before applying.
-But if you’re crunched for time and need funding soon, be sure to evaluate lenders to find the best deal on a personal loan for fair credit or consider other more cost-efficient alternatives.
+If possible, it’s worth improving your credit score before applying.
+But if you’re crunched for time and need funding soon, be sure to compare offers from at least three lenders to find the best deal for you.